-Subject to market conditions, the General Partner intends to implement or propose to implement a Liquidity Event on or about October 31, 2016.
+Subject to market conditions, the General Partner intends to implement or propose to implement a Liquidity Event on or before September 30, 2017.
 See Item 2.2, "Our Business - Liquidity Event and Termination of the Partnership".

 The General Partner will not co-mingle any of its own funds with those of the Partnership.